 - 1. As each case will vary in presentation, severity, work exposure etc, this can only be used as a basis for any report and is intended to assist in ensuring that all relevant issues are reported to the employer.
 Free text should be added as required to ensure appropriate advice is offered to the employer. - 2.
 There are a number of sections with options available as follows: - a.
 The introduction contains options regarding previous surveillance, previous diagnosis and previous litigation. - b.
 Section 1 has five options A-E re diagnosis - c.
 Optional paragraph 2 refers to RIDDOR reportability - d.
 Section 3 gives four options A-D re further exposure - e.
-Section 4 two options re fitness for work - f.
+Section 4 two options refitness for work - f.
 Section 5 two options re Equality Act - 4.
 The scope of the Equality Act is continually developing, and while it is evident that stage 3sn HAVS is likely to produce significant day-to-day functional impairment, it is less clear whether 2sn or episodes of Raynaud's phenomenon would be regarded as doing so.
 We are not aware of this having been tested at law.

-Manager name

-Company Name

-Company Address

-Date

-Dear

-Re: Employee name
+Manager name Company Name Company Address Date Dear Re: Employee name

-Thank you for asking me to see Mr/Ms of tier 4 (physician) assessment in accordance
+Thank you for asking me to see Mr/Ms \\\\\\ which I did today at \\\\\\.
+This was for the purpose of tier 4 (physician) assessment in accordance with the Control of Vibration at Work regulations (2005).

-I note that this was the first tier 4 assessment when it was concluded that s/he had carpal the did not have Hand Arm Vibration Syndrome of unnel syndro me CTS / had H
+I note that this was the first tier 4 assessment s/he has undergone last had a Tier 4 assessment on \\\\\\ when it was concluded that s/he had carpal tunnel syndrome CTS / had Hand Arm Vibration Syndrome at stage x / did not have Hand Arm Vibration Syndrome or Carpal Tunnel Syndrome.

-S/he tells me that he has not previously been previously had a successful common law clair ny litigation rela iting to HAVS or CTS.
-OR S/he has
+S/he tells me that he has not previously been involved in any litigation relating to HAVS or CTS.
+OR S/he has previously had a successful common law claim for HAVS.

 CURRENT AND PREVIOUS EMPLOYMENT

-I understand that since (date), Mr/Ms has worked as a (jok title), using tools as listed below.
+I understand that since (date), Mr/Ms \\\\\ has worked as a (job title), using tools as listed below.

 S/he reports no other exposure.
-OR S/he reports as listed below: orts significan t exposure to vil oration prior to the cu urrent employment,
+OR S/he reports significant exposure to vibration prior to the current employment, as listed below:

-Tools used Date of exp osure Average daily hrs Average days per

-From То trigger time week

-S/he describes no significant non-occupation vibration as a result of nal exposure t o vibration OR S s/he reports non-occi upational exposure to
+S/he describes no significant non-occupational exposure to vibration OR S/he reports non-occupational exposure to vibration as a result of \\\\\\

 1. DIAGNOSIS

-This diagnosis is based upon the symptoms reprovided, being eported by (e mployee name) , and consideration c of other information
+This diagnosis is based upon the symptoms reported by (employee name), and consideration of other information provided, being \\\\\

 Clinical examination revealed:

 OPTION 1A NOT HAVS

-risk assessment regarding continuing exposure to hand transmitted vibration.
+In my opinion s/he does not have Hand Arm Vibration Syndrome (HAVS) or Carpal Tunnel Syndrome (CTS).
+S/he remains fit to continue in his/her present role.
+Further surveillance is recommended in accordance with your risk assessment regarding continuing exposure to hand transmitted vibration.